-Go through the gate and head downhill across an area of grass and scrub vegetation.
-Take care as the first few metres after the gate are very steep and the path can be slippery after wet weather.
+Go through the gate and down some steps, then head downhill across an area of grass and scrub vegetation.
+Take care as the path can be slippery after wet weather.
 On reaching the bottom of the slope, turn left onto a wide track and head towards a set of wooden gates.

 Until relatively recently, this area was a coniferous forestry plantation, although it was originally rough pasture.
 In recent years, the National Trust has cleared the trees.
 No seeding or planting has taken place, however a wide range of chalk grassland native wildflowers have grown from dormant seed, creating a habitat suitable for many species of grassland butterfly.
 Look out for any of the following species (depending on the season): small skipper, Lulworth skipper, silver-spotted skipper, dingy skipper, grizzled skipper, green hairstreak, small blue, brown argus, northern brown argus, common blue, chalkhill blue, Adonis blue, dark green fritillary, marsh fritillary, wall, marbled white, meadow brown or small heath.

 Head through the gate and continue following the wide track gently uphill, ignoring branching paths.
+Some large areas of the woodland on this part of the route has been recently cleared and replanted.
 After 300 metres, the path curves to the left.
-You soon see a short, steep wooded bank to the right of the track with a chain link fence running along the top and with old pillboxes behind.
+You soon see a short, steep wooded bank to the right of the track with a chain link fence running along the top and with old Second World War pillboxes behind.
 This is the boundary fence of RAF High Wycombe at Walters Ash.
 The track bends left uphill away from it then levels out.
-Continue following the main track as it winds through an area of beech woodland, then an area of relatively young birch trees and then back to mature beech.
-At this point, you meet again the boundary bank and fence.
-When this comes to an end and on a left hand bend in the track look out for a clear but narrow woodland footpath on your left, which descends through the beech woodland.
+Continue following the main track as it winds through an area of beech woodland, then another area that has recently been cleared and replanted.
+Continue along the track until you see a double wooden five-bar gate ahead of you.
+About 60 metres before the gate, look out for a path on your left leading downhill between the trees.